Sedgwick County seeing an increase in School board seats being contested in upcoming election

 “But we are also seeing a real rise in the influence of political parties turning these non-partisan elections into partisan referendums that why we have more candidates,” said Jarman.

-“I hate the political part they have made this nono political position into or tired it make it into a political part,” said Cowell.
+“I hate the political part they have made this nono political position into or tired it make it into a political party,” said Cowell.

-Cowell said while he refuses to be endorsed by a political party he knows masks will play a role in the upcoming election.
+While he refuses to be endorsed by a political party, Cowell knows masks will play a role in the upcoming election.

 “I don’t know why there is so much interest in the left and right and so much money being spent outside of Kansas, it’s a non-partisan position,” said Cowell.